Skip to Content

 sliced steak

-In order to get the steak perfectly cooked to your liking, be sure to use a digital thermometer to check the internal temperature.
+In order to get the steak perfectly cooked to your liking, be sure to use an instant read digital meat thermometer to check the internal temperature.

 Steak doneness guide based on USDA standards: